Brooks’s first lifestyle shoe is part of its 50-year brand plan

 “There are people who interact with our brands differently and want to wear us differently,” says Matt Weiss, the head of lifestyle at Brooks.
 “It’s about giving a broader offering to our consumer so they can embrace our brand in different places and ways.”

 That benefit is both existential and practical.
-While running shoes are a $7.1 billion market in the U.S. according to Circana, leisure or lifestyle shoes (a.k.a. sneakers worn for everyday tasks) are an additional $4.5 billion business.
+While running shoes are a $7.4 billion market in the U.S. according to Circana, lifestyle shoes (a.k.a. sneakers worn for everyday tasks) are around 20% larger, representing a $9 billion business.
+In other words, the strategy opens up a market for Brooks that’s bigger than running.

 Critics will reasonably question if Brooks is too late to the party, but sneakers have never been more mainstream, nor have they been more criticized.
 Some are asking if streetwear is dying and if trainers are for olds, as an endless parade of collabs has blurred our eyes and called to question how many drops can be all that special.

 “We could have done this four to five years ago, probably, but I think what’s exciting about this is the entire company and product engine is aligned to doing this the right way,” says Weiss.
 “We’re not necessarily chasing a volume target.
 For us it’s about, let’s get the customer really excited here, partner with the best retailers in the space to get them excited.”